August 7, 2024

 Annex A control 6.3 of the 2022 version of the ISO 27001 standard can be mapped to ISO 27001:2013 Annex A 7.2.2

 Staff must receive the necessary instruction for effective information security, including regular refreshment of any policies pertinent to their roles.
-This is what is covered by control 6.3, which deals in information security awareness, education and training.
+This is what is covered by control 6.3, which deals with information security awareness, education and training.

 What is information security awareness, education, and training?